rex-schilasky/rustecal/docs/src/setup/ecal_installation.md

 # eCAL Library Installation

 `rustecal` is built on the eCAL v6 API and is not compatible with earlier eCAL v5 releases.
-General instruction for the installation you can find [here](https://eclipse-ecal.github.io/ecal/stable/getting_started/setup.html).
+General instructions for installation can be found [here](https://eclipse-ecal.github.io/ecal/stable/getting_started/setup.html).

 ## Windows